avalon60/OraTAPI/README.md

 `auto_maintained_cols` list of columns</b>.

 ## utPLSQL Support
+Suite labels and suite-path components can be supplied with [template overrides for one run](#template-overrides-for-one-run).
+The active profile must already have utPLSQL generation enabled.

 ### Overview
 OraTAPI provides some support for utPLSQL package generation, providing tests for generated table APIs.
 This support provides for the generation of the package spec, which includes requisite utPLSQL annotations and configurable %throws codes for table column